shreearn/The-Sparks-Foundation-Internship-/README.md

 <br>
 TSF 2

-2. Prediction using Unsupervised ML
+2. Prediction using Unsupervised ML<br>
-K- Means Clustering (Level - Beginner)
+K- Means Clustering (Level - Beginner)<br>
-● From the ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+● From the ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.<br>